Skip to main content

 Vita

-Alex J. Kay has taught at the Chair of Military History / Cultural History of Violence since 2017.
-As of March 2022, he is the holder of a three-year German Research Foundation scholarship as a member of the research unit "Military Cultures of Violence: Illegitimate Military Violence from the Early Modern Period to the Second World War".
-In 2016, he was also elected lifetime Fellow of the Royal Historical Society.
-From 2014 to 2016, Dr Kay was Senior Academic Project Coordinator at the Institute of Contemporary History Munich–Berlin (IfZ).
+Alex J. Kay is Senior Lecturer at the Chair of War Studies, where he has taught since 2017.
+As of March 2022, he is also the holder of a three-year German Research Foundation scholarship as a member of the research unit "Military Cultures of Violence – Illegitimate Military Violence from the Early Modern Period to the Second World War", as part of which he is examining cultures of violence in the British and Canadian militaries and the related discourses during the age of the world wars.
+In 2016, he was elected lifetime Fellow of the Royal Historical Society.
+From 2014 to 2016, Dr Kay was Senior Academic Project Coordinator at the Leibniz Institute for Contemporary History (IfZ) in Berlin.

 After completing his university studies in history at the Universities of Huddersfield (BA) and Sheffield (MA), England, Dr Kay obtained his PhD in Modern and Contemporary History in 2005 from the Humboldt University, Berlin, where he also taught courses on British history during the early modern period.
-In addition, he has delivered lectures and talks at conferences and workshops in the USA, Austria, the UK, Germany, Poland, Russia and Hungary.
 In 2006, he was awarded the Journal of Contemporary History’s first George L. Mosse Prize.

 To top